 Carrot fries have pretty much become a thing around here.
 I even made them for my parents and they were like “these taste better than sweet potato fries”.
 So yeah, oven baked carrot fries are now my “go to” when it comes to simple side dishes that are sure to impress people.

 Needless to say, I’ve been playing around with the recipe and really wanted to kick things up a notch in the flavor department.
 I saw a recipe for curry spiced sweet potatoes and knew I wanted to replicate the flavors with my beloved carrot fries!
 And it was BEYOND amazing.
 Honestly, I ate through the entire recipe in one morning.
-I barley had enough of these spicy curry oven baked carrot fries to take proper pictures for you all.
+I barely had enough of these spicy curry oven baked carrot fries to take proper pictures for you all.

 How to make carrots into fries

 The easiest way I have found to cook carrots in the oven is to first cut them down into “fries”:

 - Usually, I start by cutting the top and bottom off the carrot and then dividing the carrot in half to create a top and a bottom.

 - Then I take one of the halves created, and cut that in half from top to bottom longwise, creating two long half moon shaped carrot pieces.